-8. Candidates for promotion and/or tenure prepare appropriate application files under CMS and University guidelines in conjunction with the CMS Dean.
-Once a candidate's file is complete, the Chair of the CMS Tenure and Promotion Committee, and the candidate's mentor, review the file for completeness and notify the Dean and the Committee that the file is ready for review.
-Members of the Committee must read the entire file and affirm completion of their review on a signature form.
+- 8. Candidates for promotion and/or tenure prepare appropriate application files under CMS and USF guidelines in conjunction with the CMS Dean.
+Once a candidate's file is complete, the Chair of the CMS Tenure and Promotion Committee, and the candidate's mentor, review the file for completeness and notify the CMS Dean and the CMS Tenure and Promotion Committee that the file is ready for review.
+Members of the Committee must read the entire file and affirm completion of their review with a paper or digital signature.
 Committee members should neither vote nor participate in discussions if they have not read the applicant's file.
-All members of tenure and promotion committees are expected to review application files prior to discussion, or voting.

-Subsequent to review of the application files by members of the Tenure and Promotion Committee, the Committee Chair requests a meeting of the Committee.
+All members of the CMS Tenure and Promotion Committee are expected to review application files prior to discussion, or voting. - 9.
+Subsequent to review of the application files by members of the CMS Tenure and Promotion Committee, the Committee Chair requests a meeting of the Committee.
 The Committee Chair invites a Committee member, normally the candidate's mentor, to act as an advocate for the candidate.
 The advocate will prepare an oral summary of the applicant's achievements.
-Prior to deliberations that include only members of the Tenure and Promotion Committee, perspectives on the applicant's achievements can be presented by ranked faculty members in the college who are not members of the Tenure and Promotion Committee.
-Faculty members who wish to make such a statement must be approved by the candidate and the Chair of the Tenure and Promotion Committee, and a written summary of their comments must be provided by the faculty member and placed in the candidate's file.
+Prior to deliberations that include only members of the CMS Tenure and Promotion Committee, perspectives on the applicant's achievements can be presented by ranked faculty members in the college who are not members of the CMS Tenure and Promotion Committee.
+Faculty members who wish to make such a statement must be approved by the candidate and the Chair of the CMS Tenure and Promotion Committee, and a written summary of their comments must be provided by the faculty member and placed in the candidate's file.
 The candidate will have the opportunity to review the written comments.
-The applicant's files will be discussed by the committee after (a) the Committee Chair reviews relevant committee procedures, and (b) the candidate's advocate describes the applicant's file.
-Tenure and Promotion guidelines and the candidate's application files should be available at the Committee meeting.
-Committee members should be mindful of the confidential nature of these discussions.

-(a) The CMS Dean will ensure participation by all Tenure and Promotion Committee members at all levels of review.
+The applicant's files will be discussed by the CMS Tenure and Promotion Committee after (a) the Committee Chair reviews relevant committee procedures, and (b) the candidate's advocate describes the applicant's file.
+CMS Tenure and Promotion guidelines and the candidate's application files should be available at the CMS Tenure and Promotion Committee meeting.
+Committee members should be mindful of the confidential nature of these discussions. - 10.
+The CMS Dean will ensure participation by all CMS Tenure and Promotion Committee members at all levels of review. - 11.
+Following a discussion of the applicant's file by the CMS Tenure and Promotion

-(b) Following a discussion of the applicant's file by the Tenure and Promotion committee, all committee members present will vote by secret ballot.
-The ballots are counted immediately in the presence of committee members, and the tally is recorded by the Chair of the Tenure and Promotion Committee and a faculty assistant designated by the Chair of the Tenure and Promotion Committee.
-Absentee voting is permitted if the absent faculty member is able to effectively participate in the Committee deliberations from a remote location.
-Secret ballots received from remote locations will be made in conference with only the Committee Chair and the designated faculty assistant.
+Committee, all committee members present will vote by secret ballot.
+The ballots are counted immediately in the presence of committee members, and the tally is recorded by the Chair of the CMS Tenure and Promotion Committee and a faculty assistant designated by the Chair of the Committee.
+Absentee voting is permitted if the absent faculty member is able to effectively participate in CMS Tenure and Promotion Committee deliberations from a remote location.
+Secret ballots received from remote locations will be made in conference with only the CMS Committee Chair and the designated faculty assistant.
 Each committee member's vote will consist solely of either a positive or a negative recommendation for advancement to higher academic rank.
 Written narratives from majority and dissenting minorities, if any, may be included with the record.
-The Committee Chair will prepare a summary of the committee's assessment of the candidate that reflects both majority and minority perspectives.
-This statement is then given to the CMS Dean.
+The CMS Tenure and Promotion Committee Chair will prepare a summary of the committee's assessment of the candidate that reflects both majority and minority perspectives.
+This statement is then given to the USF Regional Chancellor for a formal review, then to the CMS Dean for recommendation to the USF Provost.